codebydeepu/superstore-sales-analysis/README.md

 # superstore-sales-analysis
-Exploratory data analysis of the Global Superstore dataset using Python, Pandas, and NumPy to identify sales trends and business insights .
+Exploratory data analysis of the Global Superstore dataset using Python, Pandas, and NumPy to identify sales trends and business insights.